All our offices are now open!

 Are all your offices open?

-The only office with a receptionist present is our Stourbridge office.
+The only office with a full-time receptionist present is our Stourbridge office.
 If you have an appointment at Stourbridge, then you will need to ring the doorbell on arrival and the receptionist will let you in, provided there are no other clients in reception.

 If your appointment is at our Halesowen office, then please ring the doorbell on arrival.